 From the food we sell to the buildings in which our iconic brands are housed, our business affects the environment.
 In addition to complying with applicable laws and regulations, our teams work to promote compliance among our suppliers.

-As big as we are, we account for only a small fraction of the animal-based products purchased each year in the U.S. Regardless, we will continue to explore opportunities to improve the treatment of farm animals within the context of our business and the industry.
+Our brands accounts for only a small fraction of the animal-based products purchased each year, making our ability to impact industry-wide practices somewhat limited.
+Regardless, we will continue to explore opportunities to improve the treatment of farm animals within the context of our business and the industry.

 We're regularly looking for new ways to reduce our impact on the environment through improvements in how we supply, design, build and maintain our restaurants.
 Our IHOP® and Applebee's® Restaurant Support Center is housed in a LEED-Certified building.